scarybarber/Car-Insurance-Claims-Optimization-with-Process-Mining/README.md

-# 🚗 Car Insurance Claims Optimization with Process Mining
+# Car Insurance Claims Optimization with Process Mining

-This project simulates a consulting engagement to analyze and optimize the car insurance claims process using real-world event log data from Kaggle.
-It mirrors the kind of work done by Value Engineers at Celonis or Tech Advisors at firms like Accenture, Capgemini, or Adesso.
+This project simulates a consulting engagement to analyze and optimize the car insurance claims process using real-world event log data from Kaggle..

 ---

-## 🧠 Project Objectives
+## Project Objectives

 - Understand and visualize the full insurance claim process
 - Identify bottlenecks and rework loops